Elizabeth Bennett-Parker is the Delegate for the 45th Virginia House District and running for re-election in the 5th Virginia House District.

 Elizabeth understands the pressures of being a small business owner.
-She is the founder of Fruitcycle, a business fighting the tragic paradox that, while one in six Americans experience food-insecurity on a daily basis, 40% of our food is thrown into landfills.
+She founded Fruitcycle, a social enterprise fighting the tragic paradox that, while one in six Americans experience food-insecurity on a daily basis, 40% of our food is thrown into landfills.

 Elizabeth served as a Fulbright Fellow, graduated Phi Beta Kappa from Cornell University, and earned a Master's from the University of London.

-She and her husband, Stephen, live with their rescue cat, Julep and dog, Nori, thanks to the Animal Welfare League of Alexandria.
+She and her husband, Stephen, live in Alexandria with their infant daughter, and their rescue cat, Julep and dog, Nori, thanks to the Animal Welfare League of Alexandria.

 Paid for and authorized by Elect Elizabeth Bennett-Parker